zzak00/QR-factorization/README.md

 # QR_factorization
-qr_factorization package allow to calculate the QR decomposition of a given matrix based on three algorithms:
+QR_factorization package allow to calculate the QR decomposition of a given matrix based on three algorithms:
   <br>
   Gram-Schmidt process
   <br>